legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 kernel in less than an hour!
 Host didnt even break a break a sweat or crank on its fan very much :)
 This is fast/per watt, really fast!

+*I'm going to bump the spec and time it now!

 Ready set go?
 <hr>